Innovation and collaborative, synchronized program management for new programs

 “It’s difficult to figure out the financial benefit from simulation, but we believe it allows Bosch to design much better products,” says Andreas Klein, senior expert for Hydraulic System Simulation in the Corporate Sector Research and Advance Engineering at Bosch.
 “Before implementing the simulation approach, we didn’t have a good enough understanding of the dynamic behavior of our components and systems.
 I saw so many cases when we gained a better insight into the source of a problem, which enabled us to find a solution at early design phases.”

-“Bosch and Siemens PLM Software teams worked together on several topics,” says Klein.
+“Bosch and Siemens Digital Industries Software teams worked together on several topics,” says Klein.
 “We collaborated on the discrete partitioning technique, enabling users to reduce central processing unit (CPU) time while retaining result accuracy when analyzing complex hydraulic systems.
 Bosch was also involved in the development of the Simcenter Amesim functionality that allows users to develop their own components, gas transport feature and electromechanical library.

 “Since 2012, we regularly participate in early visibility tests of each new release of Simcenter Amesim.
 This allows us to test new functionalities on our computers with our models and configurations that cannot be shared externally, before a release goes to market.”

 Today, Bosch uses Simcenter Amesim in the design process of all diesel and gasoline injection systems, as well as braking systems of both passenger and commercial vehicles.
 More than 300 Bosch engineers use Simcenter Amesim in different locations globally to create specific components, build up and validate simulation models, and perform multiple simulation studies.